Queen Teuta: Power-Hungry Villain Who Underestimated The Romans

 Teuta Acts As A Regent And Expands Illyria's Riches

-Teuta was the queen regent of the Ardiaei tribe in Illyria, who ruled ca 231 BC to 227 BC.
+Teuta was the queen regent of the Ardiaei tribe in Illyria, who ruled from 231 BC to 227 BC.
 Illyria was a city-state on the coast of the Adriatic Sea, situated in the present-day Balkan Peninsula.
 After the death of her husband Agron (250–231 BC), the former king of the Ardiaei tribe in Illyria, she inherited the Ardiaean kingdom.
 She acted as regent for her young stepson Pinnes.
-Besides, she wanted to make Illyria stronger and more prosperous, so she launched an aggressive expansion policy and started treating the neighboring states with hostility.
+Besides, she wanted to make Illyria stronger and more prosperous, so she launched an aggressive expansion policy and treated the neighboring states with hostility.

-She openly supported the pirates bringing back immense spoils to Illyria and made many enemies.
+She openly supported the pirates, bringing back immense spoils to Illyria, and made many enemies.

 Essentially, Queen Teuta turned her whole fleet into pirates and encouraged them to plunder as much as they liked, on land or sea—provided they brought the riches home to Illyria..."
 (1)